Sierra Foothills AVA: Terroir

-"Sierra Foothills" viticultural area encompasses Sierra Nevada's north-central foothill "belt", an interior range that extends about 360 mi in a northwest to southeast orientation from Mt.
+The Sierra Foothills viticultural area encompasses Sierra Nevada's north-central foothill "belt", an interior range that extends about 360 mi in a northwest to southeast orientation from Mt.
 Lassen to Walker Pass near Bakersfield.
-The area is approximately 170 mi long from Yuba County to Mariposa County and lies 40 mi to the east of Sacramento with elevations ranging from 500 ft above sea level, e.g., Jackson Valley and Auburn Ravine, to 3500 ft in Mariposa County.
-In comparison with the North Yuba viticultural area which ranges in elevation from 1000 to 2000 ft, the Sierra Foothills viticultural area fully encompasses the range in elevation for the North Yuba viticultural area.
+The area is approximately 170 mi long from Yuba County to Mariposa County, and lies 40 mi to the east of Sacramento, with elevations ranging from 500 ft above sea level, e.g., Jackson Valley and Auburn Ravine, to 3500 ft in Mariposa County.
+In comparison with the North Yuba viticultural area, which ranges in elevation from 1000 to 2000 ft, the Sierra Foothills viticultural area fully includes the range in elevation for the North Yuba viticultural area.
 The area encompasses 4200 sqmi and is one of the state's largest viticultural areas.
+The USDA plant hardiness zones range from 8a to 9b.

 The characteristics which distinguish the Sierra Foothills viticultural area from surrounding areas are summarized as follows: